 Environmental assessments for building products are typically deterministic when considering end-of-life, i.e. consider one end-of-life disassembly method alone either demolition and landfill or some form of recycling. , This approach can lead to biased recommendations to designers in terms of oversimplified outcomes or unjustified confidence in outcomes such as a focus on reducing the environmental impact of one life-cycle stage at the sacrifice of benefits from end-of-life recovery.
-The proposed methodology focuses provides a framework for assessing façade systems in relation to different end-of-life scenarios constructed by the author based on conceivable present and future scenarios.
+The proposed methodology provides a framework for assessing façade systems in terms of their reclamation potential within different end-of-life scenarios.
+The end-of-life scenarios were constructed based on conceivable present and future scenarios.
 These scenarios take the form of system re-use, component re-use, re-cycling, incineration and landfill.
 This approach will allow an informed environmental impact ranking, in terms of embodied carbon, of alternative recovery strategies.

 Component Interconnectivities and Disassembly Method